The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Perturbative Evaluation of the Electronic Self-energy

-From Eq.~\eqref{eq:self_energy_s4} one can already realize that the self-energy acquires a finite imaginary component caused by the phase fluctuations, which exactly corresponds to the inverse lifetime of Cooper pairs.
-This can be brought out explicitly by further diving into the limit of large correlation length $k_F\xi\gg1$, i.e. near the superconducting transition $T_c$, and examining the imaginary part of self-energy,
+As expected, the translational invariance is recovered after averaging over the fluctuating pairing potential.
+From Eq.~\eqref{eq:self_energy_s4}, one can already realize that the self-energy acquires a finite imaginary component due to the scattering mediated by phase fluctuations, contributing to the finite life-time of Cooper pairs.
+This can be brought out explicitly by further considering the weakly fluctuating regime with $k_F\xi\gg1$, or equivalently temperature range near $T_c$ in the normal state, and examining the imaginary part of Eq.~\eqref{eq:self_energy_s4},